 -- the United States Constitution

-This is the first of 100 questions that individuals seeking to become American citizens must answer to qualify for naturalization.
-Watch this space for the next one, and compare your score with your colleagues.
+Individuals seeking to become American citizens must answer 100 questions to qualify for naturalization.
+Watch this space for the next question, and compare your score with your colleagues'.

 Days for Girls workshops are an ongoing international activity of the Poughkeepsie Branch of AAUW.
-Joined by volunteers from throughout the community, the workshops produce feminine hygiene kits for girls living in developing countries, refugee camps, and shelters in the United States.
+Joined by volunteers from throughout the community, the monthly workshops produce feminine hygiene kits for girls living in developing countries, refugee camps, and shelters in the United States.
 Without the kits, which last for 3 - 5 years, the girls would miss 5 - 7 days of school each month.
 Some of the volunteers engage in sewing, but many other skills are utilized in the production and assembly process, as illustrated in these photos.
 Volunteers are welcomed without appointment or reservation.

 Scenes from the Days for Girls workshop on October 20, 2018, when two dozen volunteers -- including 12 students from Marist College - worked for 3 hours completing the many tasks involved in kit production: